mieburungdara/teleXweb/database_concept.md

 A `notification_throttles` table will track notification sending activity for rate limiting.
 A `notification_templates` table will store customizable notification messages.
 A `subscriptions` table will manage user subscription details and payment history.
+A `balance_transactions` table will log all changes to user balances.

 *   The `files.telegram_user_id` column will act as a **foreign key**.
 *   It will reference the `id` column in the `users` table (`users.id`).